Skip to main content

 Applicable Scenarios

-Can accommodate multiple components and is commonly used for managing and controlling component layouts.
+Can accommodate multiple components, commonly used for layout management.

 Extended Scenarios Description

-Using General Container for Unified Control of Component Styles
+Using the Generic Container for Unified Control of Component Styles

-General Containers are often used as parent nodes for other components.
-When the style properties of a General Container are modified, the components of its child nodes will be modified accordingly.
+Generic Containers are often used as parent nodes for other components.
+When the style properties of a Generic Container are modified, its child components will be modified accordingly.

 Property Introduction